Department of Computer Information Systems

-The department prides itself on excellence in teaching, and fosters a supportive learning environment that provides students with the opportunity to develop the expertise required to distinguish themselves both academically and professionally.
-Career tracks of program graduates include high-demand positions in data management, network management, information systems security administration, systems analysis, web development and mobile applications support.
+The department prides itself on excellence in teaching and fosters a supportive learning environment that provides students with the opportunity to develop the expertise required to distinguish themselves both academically and professionally.
+Career tracks of program graduates include high-demand positions in business analysis, data management, network management, information systems security administration, systems analysis, web development and mobile applications support.

-The demand for CIS graduates over the next decade is outstanding with job growth projected to increase rapidly.
-Currently there are more career openings for CIS majors than there are graduates available to fill the positions; consequently, starting salaries are among the highest of all undergraduate business majors.
-All CIS students who qualify complete internships, many resulting in offers of full-time employment upon graduation.
+The demand for BAIS graduates over the next decade is outstanding with job growth projected to increase rapidly.
+Currently there are more career openings for Business Analytics and Computer Information Systems majors than there are graduates available to fill the positions; consequently, starting salaries are among the highest of all undergraduate business majors.
+All BAIS students who qualify complete internships, many resulting in offers of full-time employment upon graduation.

 - Bachelor of Science in Computer Information Systems